Chapter 19 – Erica's Gift

 General Burk, Jesse, John, and several of the people sitting at the next table, including Betty and Levitus had stood to listen.
 The excitement on their faces was what Erica had hoped to see for the base and she loved seeing it for whatever reason.

 Pearl's grin deepened into a wry little smile.
-"Ashton, while Eljay's less legal revelations distract them, Emory has already been able to send five of the seven ships Erica bought here.
+"Ashton, while I distract them with Eljay's less legal revelations, Emory prepared five of the seven ships Erica bought.
 They are already under way.
-If the MSDD continues to stay distracted and ignorant of her purchases, Erica's friends will be able to get the last two ships away in a day or two with the supplies necessary for Matilda to head North."
+If the MSDD continues to stay distracted and ignorant of her purchases, Erica's friends will be able to get the last two ships away in a day or two with the supplies necessary for Matilda to head north."

 Upon hearing this Lord Byrne turned.
 No one seemed to notice even though he sat with his back to Powell at the next table.

-Commander Powell neither moved nor spoke for several moments then he raised his hand and put it on General Pearl's arm.
+Commander Powell neither moved nor spoke for several moments then he placed his hand on Pearl's arm.
 "Well done, Clair.
 You have averted a tragedy.
 This is wonderful."
 He glowed at Erica.
 "You have provided us with seven ships of war.
 Five are already on the way.
 There will be no threat of anyone quarantining our planet now."

 Quarantine?
 Erica coughed as she drew too big of a breath and hurt her throat.
 'Good lords!' she mouthed despite the room full of lords.